brucemack/Si5351-Console/README.md

 This has been developed/tested using an Arduino Pro Mini and an Adafruit Si5351 board.
 It should work fine on any Arduino/Si5351 board combinations.

+Reminder to home-brewers: put an RF choke on your USB cable!
+Mix 31.

 Usage Notes
 ===========